preese/perfSONAR-Sampler/README.md

 vagrant up --provider libvirt
 ```

 Due to a glitch in one of the Ruby sections, an error is shown for each VM as it is being built.
-It doesn't seem to impact the VMs operation however.
+It doesn't seem to impact the VMs operation.
 Fix up any other issues that may present themselves.

 ## Use Ansible to configure the VMs
 ```
 cd ansible-yml-files
-   (edit the 'hosts' file if needed to reflect any name changes you may have made) ansible-playbook nodes.yml -i hosts -l ps,dj
+   (edit the 'hosts' file to reflect any name changes you may have made) ansible-playbook nodes.yml -i hosts -l ps,dj,mad
-   (this loads up the edge nodes with needed rpms, for all nodes) ansible-playbook mesh.yml -i hosts -l ps
+   (this loads up the edge nodes with needed rpms, for all nodes)
-   (sets up 'mesh work' that the nodes will do and report to the MaDDash VM)
 ```

 The three edge nodes (and the 3 disjoint nodes) are ready to go now.